South Florida Bulls men's soccer

 The South Florida Bulls men's soccer team represents the University of South Florida in the sport of soccer.
-The Bulls currently compete in the American Athletic Conference (The American) within the National Collegiate Athletic Association (NCAA).
+The Bulls currently compete in the American Conference (The American) within the National Collegiate Athletic Association (NCAA).
 USF plays in Corbett Stadium, which opened in 2011 and is also used by the USF women's soccer team.
 Prior to that, they played at USF Soccer Field from their first season in 1965 until 1978 and USF Soccer Stadium (later called USF Soccer and Track Stadium) from 1979 until 2010.
 They are coached by Bob Butehorn, who is in his sixth year with the Bulls as of the 2022 season.

 The men's soccer team was the first team in USF history to play an intercollegiate game, defeating Florida Southern 4–3 on September 25, 1965.

 Men's soccer is historically one of USF's most successful sports teams, winning a combined 27 regular season and tournament conference championships (the most of any program at the school) and reaching the NCAA Tournament 23 times.
 The furthest the Bulls have advanced in the tournament is to the Elite Eight, which they have reached three times.

 History

-Dan Holcomb Era (1965–1986)
+Dan Holcomb era (1965–1986)

 USF men's soccer began NCAA play in 1965 under Coach Dan Holcomb.
 Holcomb guided the team for 22 years, compiling a record of 216–86–23, and earning 7 NCAA tournament berths and 15 combined regular season and tournament conference titles.

-Jay Miller Era (1987–1993)
+Jay Miller era (1987–1993)

 In 1987, Jay Miller took over as coach of the Bulls.
 In seven years, he compiled a record of 69–43–15.
 The Bulls entered the Sun Belt Conference in 1990, and, with a record 5–1–1 in conference play, they were named co-champions.

 In 1992 and 1993 the Bulls played in the Metro Conference, compiling a conference record of 3–5–1.

 Under Coach Miller, the Bulls failed to reach the NCAA Tournament.

-T. Logan Fleck Era (1994–1996)
+T. Logan Fleck era (1994–1996)

 In three seasons, Fleck compiled a record of 34–17–0.
 In 1994, while still in the Metro Conference, The Bulls were 9–7–0 overall, and 3–2 in conference.
 They moved to Conference USA in 1995, and went 8–6–0 overall, and 5–3–0 in conference play.
 In 1996, Fleck's final season, the Bulls won the Conference USA title, and appeared in the NCAA Tournament.
 Fleck, who was also the inaugural coach of the USF women's soccer team in 1995 and 1996, resigned after the 1996 season to coach the women's team full time.